Managing Recruitment Marketing pages

 If you are a user with permission to approve changes, you will receive an email notification once a request is submitted.

-When clicking the "Approve" page link in the email, the user will be directed to a page to complete the approval.
+When clicking the Approve page link in the email, the user will be directed to a page to complete the approval.
 This secondary step acts as a confirmation so that changes are not inadvertently approved.

 Pending changes

-If you are waiting for edits to be approved, when you click into the relevant campaign, a "Pending Changes" notification displays below the title of the recently updated page on the "Pages" listing.
+If you are waiting for edits to be approved, when you click into the relevant campaign, a Pending Changes notification displays below the title of the recently updated page on the Pages listing and within the Page Editor.

-and within the Page Editor:
+Page Editor:

-The "Pending Changes" notification will disappear once your edits have been approved, or the "Update" or "Publish" buttons have been clicked.
+The Pending Changes notification will disappear once your edits have been approved or the Update or Publish buttons have been clicked.

 Unpublishing a page